Welcome to Apisto sites

 Besides the “Mitu”-Apistogramma, the Apistogramma-sp.-“Mitu”-complex also includes Apistogramma cf. sp.
 “Mitu” (Redbelly), which was imported to Japan in 2015 in only a few specimens, Apistogramma sp.
 “D53” discovered by DM and TC in a tributary of the Río Vaupés south of Mitú in December 2018, and Apistogramma sp.
 “D55”, which was collected by them in the same month in the Río Inirida drainage.
 Unfortunately, only a very small number of these three forms are or have been present in aquaristics so far, so that all statements made in the following about their appearance and differences to Apistogramma sp.
 “Mitu” have to be regarded as merely provisional.

-Differentiation from the Forms within the Apistogramma-sp.-“Mitu”-complex
+Differentiation of the forms within the Apistogramma-sp.-“Mitu”-complex

 Like Apistogramma sp.
 “Mitu”, the form called Apistogramma cf. sp.
 “Mitu” (Redbelly) probably also originates from the Mitú-area, but its exact location has not yet been clarified.
 Unfortunately, breeding of the three animals imported to Japan (two males and one female) did not succeed, so that this morph already disappeared from aquaristics.
 Unfortunately, whether Apistogramma. cf. sp.
 “Mitu” (Redbelly), like Apistogramma sp.
 “Mitu”, can show eight vertical bars, is not revealed by the sparse picture material available until now.